m-mcgowan/spark-flashee-eeprom/README.md

 - Wear levelling and page allocation on demand for increased endurance
 - Circular buffers for logs, temporary data etc.
 - Stream access to the storage for convenient read and write of multiple values.
+- File System support: a FAT filesystem can be stored in a region of flash.

 Getting Started
 ===============